-So in this type of data points what SVM does is, it finds maximum margin as done with previous data sets along with that it adds a penalty each time a point crosses the margin.
-So the margins in these type of cases are called soft margin.
+So in this type of data point what SVM does is, finds the maximum margin as done with previous data sets along with that it adds a penalty each time a point crosses the margin.
+So the margins in these types of cases are called soft margins.
 When there is a soft margin to the data set, the SVM tries to minimize (1/margin+∧(∑penalty)).
 Hinge loss is a commonly used penalty.
 If no violations no hinge loss.If violations hinge loss proportional to the distance of violation.

 Till now, we were talking about linearly separable data(the group of blue balls and red balls are separable by a straight line/linear line).
 What to do if data are not linearly separable?